-I have pleasure in welcoming you to this website developed especially for you, the residents of West Sussex, and I hope you find it helpful.
+It is my pleasure to welcome you to this specially designed street lighting website which we have developed for you, the residents of West Sussex.
+I hope you find it helpful.

-Your feedback is very important and it helps us monitor and improve the service we deliver for you.
+Your feedback is very important to us as it helps us monitor and improve the service we deliver for you.

 Operations Manager, South Coast PFI

 Why are my lights not coming on in the morning when it’s dark?

 As daylight hours change throughout the year the part night photocells monitor the times of dusk and dawn each day to determine when the middle of the night is.
 The use of daylight to determine the switch on and off times is subject to an annual rhythm that can naturally lead to a 15 to 20 minute variation in timings throughout the year.
 This can become particularly noticeable during the lead up to the change between British Summer Time (BST) and Greenwich Mean Time (GMT) during the autumn period.